 In this tutorial I’ll be dyeing a white sock for use with a future tutorial – a moose puppet for If You Give a Moose a Muffin.
 Stay tuned for that!
 (You can see the finished moose puppet here.)
-But you can use a lot of different white material to get the same result.
+But you can use a lot of different white fabric (or paper!) to get the same result.

 This post contains affiliate links.
 You can read my disclosure policy here.

 - White fabric you want to dye – if you’re doing a sock puppet like we were, you can grab plain white socks from Amazon here.